agoldbin/liftBuddy/ProjectPlan.md

 ### Week 6

 - [ ] Create db on AWS
-- [ ] Deploy to AWS for first time
+- [x] Deploy to AWS for first time
-- [ ] Weekly journal entry
+- [x] Weekly journal entry
 - [ ] Optional: create history table (workouts, weight, reps, sets, etc.)
 - [ ] Optional: Add the workout entity (test, dev and prod dbs)
-- [ ] Realize that these daos are repetitive.
+- [x] Realize that these daos are repetitive.
 Refactor into a generic dao!
 - [ ] Add update and delete functionality in jsp for user and role
 - [ ] Create and test database to store friend list
-- [ ] Create functionality to search for users by location utilizing Google Maps API
+- [?]
+Create functionality to search for users by location utilizing Google Maps API
-- [ ] Add functionality to search for user based on name (username/email/first and last?)
+- [?]
+Add functionality to search for user based on name (username/email/first and last?)
-- [ ] Prepare for Checkpoint 2: Database designed and created, at least one DAO implemented with Hibernate, DAO is unit tested, Log4J is implemented (no System.out.printlns), class design and any other diagrams you plan to use have been created.
+- [x] Prepare for Checkpoint 2: Database designed and created, at least one DAO implemented with Hibernate, DAO is unit tested, Log4J is implemented (no System.out.printlns), class design and any other diagrams you plan to use have been created.

 ### Week 7